Martijn-van-Kekem-Development/hockey-match-calendar/.github/pull_request_template.md

-Thank you for contributing to this application!\
+Thank you for contributing to this application!

 **Important**: make sure you create an issue first before submitting a pull request.
 Replace [ISSUE NUMBER] with the ID of the issue that is solved by this PR.

-Closes: #[ISSUE NUMBER]
+Closes #[ISSUE NUMBER]

 ## Proposed Changes
 _Explain the changes you've made with this PR_